chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 ### The Remaining Loop Is Dead Anyway - Where Is the Problem Now?

 You might argue now while looking at the code after Loop Peeling that the remaining loop, starting at `-1`, will never be executed.
-This is true because if `limit < 0`, then the Hoisted Predicate will fail at runtime and we trap.
+This is true because if `limit < 0`, then the Hoisted Check Predicate will fail at runtime and we trap.
 If `limit >= 0`, then the loop will not be entered.
 Either way, the loop is never executed and evidently dead.
 So why don't we just remove it and go home?
 Well, yes, but how?